eclipselabs/eclipse-language-service/README.md

-This repository cntains experiments to make Eclipse IDE able to consume the [https://github.com/Microsoft/language-server-protocol],(Language Server protocol).
+This repository cntains experiments to make Eclipse IDE able to consume the [Language Server protocol](https://github.com/Microsoft/language-server-protocol).
 This has been initiated during the EclipseCon France 2016 Unconference.

 for details, see [Documentation Index](/adoc/index.adoc)